AliceFord/aoc-2025-hardcaml/README.md

 - `dune build`

-- `dune runtest test/dX/`
+- `dune runtest test/dX`

-To export to VHDL:
+To export to Verilog:

+- `bin/generate.exe dayX`

 ## Implementation notes

 ### Day 1

-Todo.
+Expect number on `num_in` and direction on `dir_in` (0 for left, 1 for right).
+We should wait until `ready_for_input` is high before each input.

 ### Day 3

 We expect uints from 0-9 on `data_in` (and `data_valid` high), followed by a single cycle with `data_sep` high (and `data_valid` low).
 Inputs can be every clock cycle (ie. no cycle needed with `data_sep` low needed between sequential `data_in`s).
 After the `finish` channel is input, the `sum` output will show the total sum, and the `valid` output will go high (max 2 cycles after `finish` is set high).

 Switch between parts by setting `part` low (part 1) or high (part 2).
-[TODO!]

 ### Day 7

 For this one I decided not to preprocess the input at all, so we expect characters on `data_in`, exactly as in the problem input.
+Note only the first part of day 7 is implemented because I don't have time to do figure out the RAM implementation to do the latter part.
+The solution for the second part is relatively simple though, just keep track of how many beams are in each col and then sum this array of numbers of beams at the end.